zvifadzomatsenazingoni/Poverty-project/README.md

    SOURCE_ID: The spatial unit unique identifier.

-   PovertyEBK: The percentage of ultra-poverty in each spatial unit.
+   PovertyEBK: The percentage of wealth households in each spatial unit.

    geoDA_esti: The number of secondary and tertiary healthcare facilities accessible in 3 hours of walking.